zhaaang/fcos/README.md

-## FCOS: Pytorch Implementation Support PASCAL VOC and MS COCO
-RetinaNet code which is similar with this repo :https://github.com/ChingHo97/RetinaNet-Pytorch-36.4AP you can find difference between the anchor free and anchor base.
+### train for PASCAL VOC
+You can run the train_voc.py, train 30 epoch and you can get the result.
+You need to change the PASCAL07+12 path, you can reference to this repo:https://github.com/YuwenXiong/py-R-FCN

+### predict
+You can run the predic.py to predict the box/score/class in a new picture.

 ###  AP Result
 | PASCAL VOC (800px) | COCO(800px) |
 | :-----------: | :-----------------: |